cmelero96/weather-tool/README.md

   + Current temperature
   + Today's high temperature
   + Today's low temperature
-+ Add extra info about the current conditions on a hidden component the user can toggle the visibility
++ Add extra info about the current conditions on a hidden component the user can toggle the visibility:
     + Wind Speed
     + Humidity
     + Pressure
     + Sunrise/Sunset Time
 + Show basic weather info for the next 7 days on that location
 + Show basic weather info for the last 30 days on that location
++ If there's a need to make a big number of requests, make them concurrent

 ## Bonus Round:
 __Was this too easy?__